GSA/piv-guides/_userconfig/1_firefox.md

 Before configuring Firefox, you will first need to download and install OpenSC:

-* Go to [OpenSC wiki](https://github.com/OpenSC/OpenSC/wiki) and follow the steps in the wiki.
+* Go to [OpenSC](https://github.com/OpenSC/OpenSC/wiki) and follow the steps in the wiki.
 (The latest version is OpenSC-0.17.0-win32_vs12-Light-Release.msi.)

 > **Note:** Even if you are using a 64-bit OS, you will need to download _both the 64- and 32-bit versions_ of OpenSC.

 ### Configure Firefox for PIV Login

-Once you have installed OpenSC, launch **Firefox** and load its certificate:
+Once you have installed OpenSC, launch **_Firefox_** and load its certificate:

 * Click _Options_ ("wheel" icon) on the _Firefox_ taskbar. <!--This is the way it looks for Firefox 55.0.1.-->
 * Click the _Advanced_ tab **>** _Certificates **>** Security Devices_.